ctools/ctools/doc/source/users/user_manual/data.rst

 ``MJDREFF`` keywords as the integer and fraction part of a Modified Julian Date (MJD) in the header of the GTI.
 The same holds also for the trigger times in the event list.

+For further information on the data format we recommend to read the `Data formats for gamma-ray astronomy <https://gamma-astro-data-formats.readthedocs.io/en/latest/>`_ document.